-- a) Agencies shall exercise utmost honesty, propriety and prudence in handling their clients' funds and other property entrusted to them. - Most importantly, they shall observe strictly their contractual obligations with all parties concerned regarding the handling and remittance of funds entrusted to them by their clients for payment to third parties. - b) All confidential information regarding their clients and their clients' businesses, which agencies gain during the course of servicing their accounts, shall be kept confidential at all times, even when they no longer handle the accounts of said clients.
+a.
+Agencies shall exercise utmost honesty, propriety and prudence in handling their clients' funds and other property entrusted to them.

+Most importantly, they shall observe strictly their contractual obligations with all parties concerned regarding the handling of funds and proper budget management.

+b.
+All confidential information regarding their clients and their clients' businesses, which member agencies gain during the course of servicing their accounts, shall be kept confidential at all times, even when they no longer handle the accounts of said clients, in compliance with the Data Privacy Act.